Spiral sunspot on Feb 19, 1982

 SOLAR ACTIVITY

-Neutrinos Hits Simulator
+Neutrino Hits Simulator

 Event/mm2

-What can do amateurs ?
 Amateurs have much to do if they want their report be recognized as something else than a pleasant curiosity.

 If by a strange coincidence, the sky should have been cloudy over the majority of professional observatories (what still occurs in one or another country from time to time) then the observation of an amateur should have been greatly appreciated by the solar astronomers.
-This was the conclusion of McIntosh from Sacramento Peak, the astronomer who developed the famous sunspot classification of the same name in early '80s to complete the classical Zurich classification of Brunner.
+This was the conclusion of Patrick Siler McIntosh (1940-2016) from Sacramento Peak, the astronomer who developed the famous sunspot classification of the same name in early '80s to complete the classical Zurich classification of Brunner.

 To complete these studies, the French association Les Observateurs-Associés du Pic-du-Midi (OA) are working hand in hand with solar astronomers to ensure a continous monitoring of the sun corona using the HACO coronograph installed at Pic-du-Midi in French Pyrénées.
 This is a real opportunity for an amateur to pratice both his/her hobby and do a true long run scientific study of our star.